 Data WA is powered by three open source applications CKAN, Drupal and Discourse and the help centre is powered by Zendesk.

 Why open data?

 The Western Australian public sector collects and uses a vast array of data in the course of its everyday operations.

 Sharing data widely across government and the community has the potential to drive better government, innovation, and new business and employment opportunities.

-Opening access to government data also promotes a more transparent and accountable government by providing greater visibility around activity and expenditure.
+Opening access to public sector data also promotes a more transparent and accountable government by providing greater visibility around government activity and expenditure.